CIMR-Algos/SoilMoisture_ATBD/book/_build/html/_sources/baseline_algorithm_definition.md

 ##### Pre-processing of input TB

-The processing algorithm primarily relies on the CIMR L1B TB product that is calibrated, geolocated and undergoes several corrections, such as atmospheric effects, Faraday rotation and RFI effects. (l1_b)
-Merge fore- and aft-look TB
+The processing algorithm primarily relies on the CIMR L1b TB product that is calibrated, geolocated and undergoes several corrections, such as atmospheric effects, Faraday rotation and RFI effects.
+L, C, and X-bands are used as inputs to the Soil Moisture and VOD inversion.
+At each of these frequencies, fore- and aft-look TB data are merged and corrected for the presence of standing water.
+L-band undergoes an optimal interpolation or image reconstruction step and is resampled to C-band channel swath geometry (at the RGB toolbox).
+This product, TB_L, is directly used as input to the Level-2 retrieval algorithm to obtain the SM and L-VOD at coarse resolution (<60km).
+TB_L is also combined with C and X bands into an enhanced-resolution product TB_L_E, that is used as input to the Level-2 algorithm to obtain SM and L-VOD at an enhanced spatial resolution (~15km).

-Half orbit product (morning/afternoon).
-[Apply water TB correction]
-Optimal interpolation of L-band
-L-band sharpening, TB_L_E
+Ku/Ka bands are processed independently to obtain the effective land surface temperature that is used as input in the Soil Moisture and VOD retrieval step, together with other static ancillary data.
+This temperature can be initially derived from CIMR Ka band using the linear regression formulation of Holmes {cite:p}`holmes2009`, although the use of the CIMR LST product or ECMWF will also be considered.

 ##### Analyze surface quality and surface conditions